Instanton L-spaces and splicing: Introduction

 \begin{theorem} Let $C$ be the splice of nontrivial knots $\alpha\subset A$ and $\beta\subset B$ in homology sphere instanton $L$-spaces, formed by gluing their complements by a map that identifies meridians with Seifert longitudes.
 Then In particular, the homology sphere $C$ is not an instanton $L$-space. \end{theorem}

+Here, $\KHI$ refers to a version of Floer's \emph{instanton knot homology}, defined in \cite[\S7.6]{km-excision}.
+This theory was a key tool, for instance, in Kronheimer and Mrowka's proof that Khovanov homology detects the unknot \cite{km-unknot}, and is conjectured to be isomorphic to a version of Heegaard knot Floer homology (as mentioned below).

-A Heegaard Floer analogue of Theorem \ref{thm:main} was first established by Hedden and Levine in \cite{hedden-levine}, and later generalized by Eftekhary \cite{eaman,eaman2} and then Hanselman, Rasmussen, and Watson \cite{hrw}.
-Their approaches used bordered Heegaard Floer homology or something similar.
+A Heegaard Floer analogue of Theorem \ref{thm:main}, with coefficients in $\Z/2\Z$ rather than $\Q$, was first established by Hedden and Levine in \cite{hedden-levine}, and later generalized by Eftekhary \cite{eaman,eaman2} and then by Hanselman, Rasmussen, and Watson \cite{hrw}.
+Their approaches all used bordered Heegaard Floer homology or something similar.
 By contrast, our proof of Theorem \ref{thm:main} is largely ``theory-independent," meaning that it can be readily adapted to give alternative proofs of the corresponding results in Heegaard Floer and monopole Floer homology as well.
+Indeed, the only tools it requires to prove these results over a field $\F$ are a surgery exact triangle with $\F$ coefficients, a suitable excision theorem, and an adjunction inequality.
+We remark that the Heegaard Floer version over a field of characteristic zero would also follow from Theorem~\ref{thm:main} together with the conjectural isomorphisms